Korean People's Army: History

-Korean Volunteer Army 1939–1948
+Korean Volunteer Army, 1939–1948

 In 1939, the Korean Volunteer Army (KVA), was formed in Yan'an, China.
 The two individuals responsible for the army were Kim Tu-bong and Mu Chong.
 At the same time, a school was established near Yan'an for training military and political leaders for a future independent Korea.
 By 1945, the KVA had grown to approximately 1,000 men, mostly Korean deserters from the Imperial Japanese Army.
 During this period, the KVA fought alongside the Chinese communist Northeast Anti-Japanese United Army from which it drew its arms and ammunition.
 After the defeat of the Japanese, the KVA accompanied the Chinese Communist Party forces into eastern Jilin, intending to gain recruits from ethnic Koreans in China, particularly from Yanbian, and then enter Korea.

 Soviet Korean Units

-Just after World War II and during the Soviet Union's occupation of the part of Korea north of the 38th Parallel, the Soviet 25th Army headquarters in Pyongyang issued a statement ordering all armed resistance groups in the northern part of the peninsula to disband on 12 October 1945.
+Just after World War II ended and during the Soviet Union's occupation of the part of Korea north of the 38th Parallel, the Soviet 25th Army headquarters in Pyongyang issued a statement ordering all armed resistance groups in the northern part of the peninsula to disband on 12 October 1945.
 Two thousand Koreans with previous experience in the Soviet Red Army were sent to various locations around the country to organise constabulary forces with permission from Soviet military headquarters, and the force was created on 21 October 1945.